WebAssembly/spec/document/core/valid/modules.rst

 * The expression :math:`\expr` must be :ref:`constant <valid-constant>`.

-* Then the data segment is valid.
+* Then the data mode is valid.

 .. math::
    \frac{